autoplot/documentation/javadoc/org/autoplot/netCDF.NetCDFDataSourceFactory.md

+# org.autoplot.netCDF.NetCDFDataSourceFactory

-# org.autoplot.netCDF.NetCDFDataSourceFactoryFactory for NetCDF and HDF5 data sources.
+Factory for NetCDF and HDF5 data sources.

-NetCDFDataSourceFactory( )
+# NetCDFDataSourceFactory( )
 Creates a new instance of NetCDFDataSourceFactory

 ***